HHSWP-Spring-CIRS/idea-case-app/README.md

 --- In folder idea-case run npm run dev, it should run hot reloading server on localhost:5000 and fronted on port 3000.

 ### References:
 --- For this app we checked example by Stephen Grinder, course NodeJS on udemy.com
+--- Traversy media on youtube